mousiyah/Foodgram/README.md

 # Foodgram
-App to find the best places to eat
+Native android app to find the best places to eat!
+Leave reviews about restaurants/cafes you dine in!